-Woman, 60, caught in crossfire, fatally shot in Dan Ryan shootout
+'She was like everybody's mom': Evergreen Park special ed teacher killed in Dan Ryan shooting

 A source on the scene said two cars were shooting at each other in the southbound lanes just after 10 p.m., near 67th Street, when some of the shots fired hit two other vehicles -- a white SUV and a red sedan.

+Huguelet was riding home from a fundraiser at a White Sox game with her husband in their SUV southbound on the Dan Ryan near 67th Street when she was struck by the crossfire.

-The woman who died was a passenger in the SUV, while a passenger in the sedan suffered a graze wound.
-The 60-year-old woman was taken to the University of Chicago Medical Center before being pronounced deceased.
-The person grazed was also a woman, but she refused treatment.
+A passenger in the sedan also suffered a graze wound, according to police.

+Huguelet was taken to the University of Chicago Medical Center before being pronounced deceased.

 State police chased the suspects at speeds up to 120 mph.

-The suspects then crashed into a state trooper near 60th Street and Ashland Avenue in West Englewood, and were taken into custody.
+The two suspects then crashed into a state trooper near 60th Street and Ashland Avenue in West Englewood, and were taken into custody.

 RELATED: Lincolnwood police investigate shooting at Touhy, Cicero

-The trooper was not hurt.
+The trooper was not hurt and a weapon was recovered, ISP said.

+Huguelet was a long-time special education teacher at Central Middle School in Evergreen Park, according to a post on Evergreen Park Elementary School District 124's Facebook page.

+It was there she taught Walter Melancon, back when he was in 7th and 8th grades.

 The southbound lanes of the Dan Ryan reopened about 3 a.m.
 Wednesday after troopers finished searching for shell casings.